 - What are the new findings: 3-4 bullet points

 References should be numbered in Arabic numerals (N) followed by a dot, in same order they appear in the text.
 Authors and Editors should be cited with full last name (or names separated by “-”) first with the first letter only capitalized and then the initial(s) only of first name(s) in capitals without dot(s).
 Multiple Authors or Editors should be separated by commas.
 If the Authors or Editors are 7 or more, please list only the first 3 and instead of a fourth one type “et al”.
 End page is written in full.
 Unpublished data should be referenced only in the text followed by “(Unpublished observations)”.
 In contrast, information from websites should be in the list of references.
-The maximum number of references for Reviews is 100, for Original articles 50, for Editorials 20 and for Letters to the Editor is 10.
-Format specific types of references as follows:
+The maximum number of references is 100 for Reviews, 50 for Original articles, 20 for Editorials and 10 for Letters to the Editor.
+Format specific types of references as follows (however, references in figures and tables may be in the format "Author's Last Name et alX, Year", with X representing the reference number):

 - Author(s).
 Title of the paper.
 Journal abbreviation (in italics) Year of Publication;Volume (in bold):Start page-End page.